knowmad/CollectiveVoice/README.md

 If you have not installed `plenv` or `perlbrew`, you'll need to take a few first steps to get your environment.

-Here's my recommendations:
+Here's my Mac OS recommendations:

 1. Install `plenv` by following the steps at https://github.com/tokuhirom/plenv.
-On a Mac OS, here's the steps:
   1. `brew update`
   2. `brew install plenv`
   3. `brew install perl-build`